 Debunking The Myths About Keeping Your Coffee Hot

 Before I share my secrets on keeping your cup of Joe hotter for longer, let’s first debunk some of the myths about how to keep coffee warm.

 Myth: Keeping your coffee in the glass carafe will keep it hot

-Yes, it certainly will and its perfect for using for a limited time but if you try and keep your coffee on top of the heat plate for an extended amount of time you will soon discover that your coffee is bitter, and it simply will not be enjoyable to drink.
-Think McDonald’s coffee!
+Yes, it certainly will, and it’s perfect for using for a limited time, but if you try and keep your coffee on top of the heat plate for an extended amount of time, you will soon discover that your coffee is bitter, and it simply will not be enjoyable to drink.
+Think of McDonald’s coffee!

 Myth: You can use a hot plate

 Busted: As I mentioned above, using a hot plate found on coffee makers is a BIG no. But how about cooker stovetop hotplates?
 It’s a no again, I’m afraid.
 Sure, they’re perfect for cooking food and heating up almost instantly but try to heat up your coffee, and you are going to end up with a bitter-tasting, over-extracted mess on your hands (yuk!)

 Myth: Can’t I just reheat my coffee in the microwave?

 Busted: It will work, yes, and I’m even guilty of doing this on a few occasions.
 But, the problem with using the microwave to reheat your cold coffee is that the microwave uses a type of radiation (1) (radiofrequency (RF) radiation) if that wasn’t enough to put you off, the radiation cannot adequately heat your coffee.

 You will find that your coffee is hot and steamy on the surface, but it is stone cold as you get to the bottom.
 Because of the intense heat produced by microwaves, your coffee will also end up burnt, leaving you with a bitter aftertaste.